 Domain Resolution

 dst_host is populated for every record whose destination IP came from a dnsbpf-resolved A record under a firewall-allowed zone.
-The translation is control-plane-driven: the BPF dns_cache map stores {domain_hash, expire_ts} keyed by IPv4, and netlogger’s reverse-DNS map maintains the inverse hash → domain table by hashing the live set of firewall rule destinations + internal hosts (docker.internal + monitoring service hostnames) on a 5-second refresh tick.
-The hash function (internal/controlplane/firewall/ebpf.DomainHash — FNV-1a) is the same one dnsbpf computes when it writes dns_cache, so the two sides agree on the identity by construction.
+The translation is control-plane-driven: the control plane allocates a sticky route identity per firewall destination, the BPF dns_cache map stores {identity, expire_ts} keyed by IPv4, and netlogger reads the identity → destination table directly from the allocator on a 5-second refresh tick. dnsbpf writes the same CP-allocated identity (delivered per zone via its Corefile directive), so the two sides agree by construction — attribution is a direct read of the allocation, not a hash inversion.

 dst_host will be empty when: